 Two network channels are used:

-vif 0/1 which is bound to pkt0 vrouter agent interface.
-This network connectivity is used to send a copy of any user incoming packet to the the vrouter agent for which no network processing rules is known by the vrouter dataplane.
-Then the vrouter agent can take a decision (drop or forward) for this new incoming flow.
+vif 0/1 is bound to pkt0 vrouter agent interface.
+This network connectivity is used to send a copy of any user incoming packet to the vrouter agent for which no network processing rules is known by the vrouter dataplane.
+Then the vrouter agent can make a decision (drop or forward) for this new incoming flow.

-Netlink Unix Socket which is used by the vrouter agent to push network control information (IP routes, MAC and flow tables) to the vrouter dataplane.
-These information are either pushed :
+Netlink Unix Socket is used by the vrouter agent to push network control information (IP routes, MAC and flow tables) to the vrouter dataplane.
+These information are pushed from agent in one of these modes:

-In a proactive mode thanks to network information rules provided by Contrail Control nodes
+In a proactive mode thanks to rules provided by Contrail Control nodes

 in a reactive mode in response to a new incoming packet received on vrouter agent pkt0 interface